robertbeal/openconnect/Readme.md

 Built from https://github.com/dlenski/openconnect to get the additional Palo Alto Networks (PAN) authentication mode.

-The below example uses `--read-only` mode (for a tiny bit of additional security).
+The below example uses `--read-only` mode (for a tiny bit of additional security, you must include the `--tmpfs` parameter if using read-only mode).
 You will get errors that it can't flush or backup resolv.conf (both part of the vpnc script) but it all still works just fine.

-Use `-e ARGS=` for passing in command line parameters.
+Use `-e ARGS=` for passing in command line parameters to OpenConnect.

 ```
 docker run \